Help Your Child Cope with Major Medical Events

 By Stephanie Watson

 Living with a chronic illness like arthritis can be difficult, even for an adult.
-Children may face even more challenges if don’t fully understand why they need to endure painful tests and procedures or why they sometimes have to miss out on school, birthday parties and other special events.
+Children may face even more challenges if they don’t fully understand why they need to endure painful tests and procedures or why they sometimes have to miss out on school, birthday parties and other special events.

 These tips can help children with juvenile arthritis (JA) cope with the emotional challenges that come with their disease.
 Three mental health experts explain how to restore a sense of normalcy and equip kids with the resilience they’ll need to deal with their illness as they grow up.